FrancesCoronel/personal-website-v3/_posts/2014-10-20-midterm-melodrama-data-structures-with-java.md

     -   Towers of Hanoi
 -   *examples of queues*
     -   waiting line for a roller coaster
-    -   hamburger processing line at Mickey D’s
+    -   hamburger processing line at Mickey D's
     -   vehicles on a toll bridge
     -   luggage checking machine
     -   phone answering system for most big tech companies